Frequently Asked Questions

 Most of the meeting rooms are air-conditioned, as are the apartments, but the residence halls are not.

 Yes.
 When filling out the registration card, please include the friend's name.
+Both students must request each other.

 It is strongly recommended that students change their majors before Summer Orientation by calling the Admissions Office at 716.286.8716.
 Waiting until you arrive to change may cause a long delay in your registration on day two of the program.